KK-MS/app_tutorial_flutter/docs/29_flutter_pdf.md

 ![pdf-homescreen](https://user-images.githubusercontent.com/56631153/106457926-fc3eb100-648f-11eb-855f-ac4e1676000f.png)

 From the image, it can be seen that the url is also being displayed.
+Also, tried to open the pdf when the device (emulator) WiFi was turned off, the pdf was still able to load.

 ## Explanation
 The app uses two packages as mentioned above.
 The pdf_flutter package is used to load the pdf from url, assets and file system (Device Storage).